As an Amazon Associate I earn from qualifying purchases.

 Pros And Cons Of Purified Water

 Drinking purified water does not dehydrate you.
-In fact, it can provide safe drinking water with fewer contaminants.
+It can provide safe drinking water with fewer contaminants.
 However, there are some disadvantages, such as the slow and expensive purification process.

 Pros Of Purified Water: